 In the case of glaucoma, in previous studies, several serum autoantibodies have been identified to be differentially regulated among glaucoma patients as compared to healthy counterparts.
 Notably, both upregulation of several antibodies such as against heat shock proteins (HSP27, HSP70), neuron specific enolase, glial fibrillary acidic protein (GFAP), etc, and selective downregulation (anti-GFAP, anti-14-3-3) have been observed in glaucoma patients (Gramlich et al., 2013).
 This offers compelling evidence that a biomarker profile may be developed for this condition to facilitate early detection and treatment.

 A previous study utilizing a microarray method to profile 30 serum samples taken from Scandinavian glaucoma patients found five biomarkers (IRAK4, FUT2, PFKFB1, VAV2, GPATCH8) which may also be of particular interest in developing a methodology for early detection of glaucoma onset (Khan, 2019).
-In particular, Khan (2009) principally suggests that the IRAK4 molecule serves a proinflammatory function and the observed absence of autoantibodies in diseased patients and not in controls (p:0.002) may be an effective identifier of the autoimmune disfunction contributing to this condition.
-This observation is corroborated by the observation that IRAK4, among other members of the IL-1 receptor-associated kinase family, are upregulated in other autoimmune conditions (D. Y. Chen et al., 2013).
+In particular, Khan (2009) principally suggests that the IRAK4 molecule serves a proinflammatory function and the observed absence of autoantibodies in diseased patients and not in controls may be an effective identifier of the autoimmune dysfunction contributing to this condition.
+This observation is corroborated by the observation that IRAK4, among other members of the IL-1 receptor-associated kinase family, is upregulated in other autoimmune conditions (D. Y. Chen et al., 2013).
 Khan also presents several hypotheses of function for the other mentioned antibodies, which were found almost exclusively in the cohort of diseased patients.

 Expanding upon the work done by Khan, this study will expand upon these findings through the analysis of 90 serum samples taken from 30 patients with glaucoma and 30 anonymous blood donors, with some samples randomly duplicated.